Males give birth to up to 1,000 offspring!

 - 2 - 6 years

 Click through all of our Seahorse images in the gallery.

 “The seahorse has a head that resembles a horse, the tail of a monkey, and a pouch like a kangaroo.
 And that’s just the beginning of ways seahorses are completely unique in the animal kingdom!”

 The seahorse is a small family of vertebrate species that is found in the tropical shallows and temperate waters around the world.
 The seahorse is a fish that is also commonly found around coral reefs where there is plenty of food and places for the seahorse to hide.

 - The seahorse is the slowest fish in the world: According to the Guinness Book of World Records, the dwarf seahorse is the slowest moving fish in the world.
 Its reported top speed is just 60 inches per hour!

 - They’re a fish: The seahorse has a shape that’s instantly identifiable and looks very little like other fish species.
 However, the seahorse is a type of fish that’s closely related to pipefish and seadragons.

-- Seahorses don’t have stomachs: Seahorses have digestive tracks that lack a stomach!
+- Seahorses don’t have stomachs: Seahorses are fish that have digestive tracks that lack a stomach!
 That means they have to eat nearly continuously to stay alive.

 - Male seahorses give birth: It’s true, male seahorses get pregnant and give birth to more than a thousand offspring at once!
 Female seahorses lay their egg in a males pouch which is fertilized.
 After about three weeks of the seahorse embryos developing, they’re ejected from the male’s pouch at an extremely rapid rate (you’ll want to see the video on what this looks like below!)